What we do

-Our mission is to deliver world-class public service communications which supports ministers’ priorities, enables the efficient and effective operation of public services, and improves people’s lives.
+Our mission is to deliver world-class public service communications which support ministers’ priorities, enable the efficient and effective operation of public services, and improve people’s lives.

 It is held to account for the implementation of the annual UK Government Communications Plan.